project-oak/oak/docs/remote-attestation.md

 A crucial advantage of a Trusted Execution Environment (TEE) is the ability to perform **Remote Attestation**.
-It allows software to remotely check the TEE platform authenticity and also provides them with the information about the code running inside the TEE.
-And if the code of the application is **reproducibly buildable**, software can check that the TEE platform is running the application that is expected to run.
+It allows software to remotely check the TEE platform authenticity and also provides the remote software with the information about the code running inside the TEE.
+And if the code of the application is **reproducibly buildable**, the software can check that the TEE platform is running the application that is expected to run.

 One of the main components used in the remote attestation process is an **Attestation report**, which is a data structure signed by the TEE platform and containing information identifying the code that is running inside the TEE.
-This report can then be checked and signed by the **TEE Provider** (e.g. AMD or Intel), which results in evidence that the code is running on a genuine TEE platform.
+This report can be checked to confirm that it is signed by the **TEE Provider** (e.g.
+AMD or Intel), which results in evidence that the code is running on a genuine TEE platform.

 ## Overview

-Remote Attestation protocol is implemented as a simplification of the [Enclave Key Exchange Protocol (EKEP)](https://asylo.dev/docs/concepts/ekep.html) handshake protocol.
+The Remote Attestation protocol is implemented as a simplification of the [Enclave Key Exchange Protocol (EKEP)](https://asylo.dev/docs/concepts/ekep.html) handshake protocol.